tingtingTT/ArtistTracker/README.md

 # README #

 ### Project Description ###
-An Android mobile application that target towards music lovers who listen to too many artists to keep track of.
-This app allows users to search and choose artists or bands to track.
-It will keep track of upcoming albums and concerts and be presented in an organized and user friendly manner.
-User dashboard is also implemented for users' communication purpose.
+An Android mobile application targeted towards music lovers.
+The application allows users to search for and track artists and bands.
+Upcoming news such as albums and concerts are presented to the users in an organized and user-friendly manner.